Access Controls

 Edit or delete an access control

 Users with the System administrator or Security administrator role can edit or delete existing access controls.
-To do so, navigate to Administration > Security > Access control, hold the pointer over the access control in the list view, and click Edit or Delete to modify or delete the existing access control.
+To do so, navigate to Administration > Security > Access controls, hold the pointer over the access control in the list view, and click Edit or Delete to modify or delete the existing access control.

 In addition, users with the System administrator role can access and manage access controls from the data model level.
 To do so, navigate to Administration > Data > Models, select the data model for which you want to modify access controls, and then click Access controls.